MetOffice/lfric_core/documentation/source/user_guide/testing/index.rst

 testing multiple units.
 Meanwhile an integration test may be testing a substantial fraction of the whole system test.

-Where these boundaries are down is a matter of ongoing discussion and debate and outwith the scope of this document.
+Where these boundaries are drawn is a matter of ongoing discussion and debate and outwith the scope of this document.

 .. toctree::